baiyongan/advanced-python-techniques/docs/part06_intermediate_reading/effective_python/content.md

 ## Chapter 7: Concurrency and Parallelism

+??? abstract
     Python makes it easy to write concurrent programs that do many different things seemingly at the same time.
 Python can also be used to do parallel work through system calls, subprocesses, and C extensions.
 This chapter covers how to best utilize Python in these subtly different situations.

 - [ ] 52 Use subprocess to Manage Child Processes
 - [ ] 53 Use Threads for Blocking I/O, Avoid for Parallelism